-- 1. Candidate and DEO compile dossier - 2.
-Internal peer evaluation of teaching - Internal peer evaluation of service, if required for promotion - Internal peer evaluation of professional productivity, if required for promotion - 5.
-Candidate's opportunity to respond - Departmental Consulting Group's vote and report - 7.
-Candidate's opportunity to respond - 8.
-DEO's letter to Dean - Candidate's opportunity to respond, if DEO's recommendation is negative - Collegiate Consulting Group's vote and summary report, if any - 11.
-Candidate's opportunity to respond - 12.
-Dean's letter to Provost - Candidate's opportunity to respond, if Dean's recommendation is negative - Provost's recommendation to the Board of Regents
+- Candidate and DEO compile dossier - 2.
+Peer evaluation of teaching - 3.
+Internal peer evaluation of professional productivity - Internal peer evaluation of clinical and other service - 5.
+Candidate's opportunity to respond - 6.
+External peer evaluation of professional productivity - External peer evaluation of clinical and other service - 8.
+Departmental Consulting Group's vote and report - 9.
+Candidate's opportunity to respond - 10.
+DEO's letter to Dean - 11.
+Candidate's opportunity to respond, if DEO's recommendation is negative - 12.
+Collegiate Consulting Group's vote and summary report, if any\ - 13.
+Candidate's opportunity to respond\ - 14.
+Dean's letter to Provost - 15.
+Candidate's opportunity to respond, if Dean's recommendation is negative - 16.
+Provost's recommendation to the Board of Regents

-^{} If recommendation is negative and contrary to DEO or DCG recommendation
+\If recommendation is negative and contrary to DEO or DCG recommendation